Assets Pull Addon

 PLEASE NOTE: The Assets addon does not work with WP Offload Media 2.0 or later, please use the Assets Pull addon with WP Offload Media 2.0+.

 Does the Assets Pull addon support compression, minification, or concatenation?

-The old addon offered pre-compressing assets with gzip before uploading to S3, but this is no longer necessary as we walk you through the process of enabling automatic compression in the CloudFront setup wizard.
+The old addon offered pre-compressing assets with gzip before uploading to the bucket, but this is no longer necessary as we walk you through the process of enabling automatic compression in the CloudFront setup wizard.
 Because Assets Pull primarily rewrites your URLs, it should be compatible with most minification or concatenation (combining) plugins as well.